What Does An Osteoarthritis Knee Brace Do?

 This type of knee brace is used to unload pressure from one side of the knee joint to the other side when treating unicompartmental knee osteoarthritis.
 Moving pressure from the joint side afflicted by the osteoarthritis to the healthy side helps provide stability and support.

 An unloader brace applies pressure to the thigh bone which limits side movement of the joint.
-This forces the joint to ben more on the healthy side of the joint, reducing pain and further damage.
+This forces the joint to bend more on the healthy side of the joint, reducing pain and further damage.

 These braces require a doctor's prescription and are generally eligible for insurance coverage.